AANovokhatskiy/pyscarcopula/docs/guide/estimation-methods.md

 The score $s_t$ is the scaled derivative of the current copula log-density with respect to the recursion state.
-Conditional on past data, GAS has a point state rather than a latent-state distribution.
-It is usually faster than SCAR because there is no latent-state integral.
+Conditional on past data, GAS has a point state rather than a latent-state distribution, so its likelihood avoids the latent-state integration required by SCAR.

 ```python
 result = fit(